Grimes IT provides technical services to web-based businesses.

 Deployment and DevOps

-Deploying a change from development to production should be easy and safe.
-Pre-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.
+Deploying changes from development to production should be fast, easy and safe.
+Pre-release testing and post-release monitoring are two sides of the same coin, and both should be configured to happen automatically.

 Modernizing legacy applications